 Earlier this year in July, the Gambling Supervision Department, a division of Hungary’s National Tax and Customs Administration, announced that it would be coming up with a blacklist of all casino domains that it thinks target Hungarian customers without any official authorization.
 The first version of the blacklist released back in July contained 10 domains.
 Another eleven domains were added later which included popular casino sites like Unibet’s UK-facing domain Unibet.co.uk, Doxxbet.com, LSbet.com, and seven domains belonging to Sportingbet.
 Just last week, three more domains were identified by the regulator but they have yet to be added to the official list.
 These include Bonnier Gaming’s Redbet.com, Betclic Everest’s Everestpoker.com, and Mansion’s Casino.com.

-Mária Nagy Raskóné, from the Gambling Supervision Department has explained that the main reason why the sanctions against the four domains were removed is because until the legal resolution comes through, the enforcement measures cannot be carried out in full.
+Mária Nagy Raskóné, from the Gambling Supervision Department, has explained that the main reason why the sanctions against the four domains were removed is that until the legal resolution comes through, the enforcement measures cannot be carried out in full.
 The casinos are claiming that the Hungarian sanctions are in violation of the CJEU (European Court of Justice) rules which say that no national court or authority can impose a sanction on operators who have valid gaming licenses in other EU member countries only to favor national interests.
 This however does not mean that the Hungarian regulator will stop its investigation of unlicensed online gambling in Hungary, says Raskóné.
-The regulating authority is only waiting for a court verdict on the said lawsuit, before it moves ahead with its plans to create a well regulated gambling market.
+The regulating authority is only waiting for a court verdict on the said lawsuit before it moves ahead with its plans to create a well-regulated gambling market.

 Renee is an international analyst and journalist specializing in covering legal developments and legislative efforts in regulated online betting markets world wide.